First transgender Lutheran bishop hopes election promotes ‘safe lives’ for peers

 How attractive that overall message is among congregations in the Sierra Pacific Synod is a separate matter.

-Religion journalist Terry Mattingly of the GetReligion.org blog noted that Bishop Rohrer’s new episcopate is facing a sharp drop in “active participants,” down from 32,445 in 2012 to 25,043 in 2019.
+Religion journalist Terry Mattingly of the GetReligion.org blog noted that Bishop Rohrer’s new church region is facing a sharp drop in “active participants,” down from 32,445 in 2012 to 25,043 in 2019.

 During the same period, Mr. Mattingly noted, weekly attendance fell from 17,769 to 12,931, averaging 70 members or fewer per congregation, which he said was not enough to sustain a local church budget and payroll.